 W3Schools - check this out for examples for this assignment.

 This week, continuing our introduction to some of the things to know in web development, we will start looking at JSON.
 There are notes/presentations in pdf and examples at my site.
 You should also do some research on your own to figure out what JSON is and how it is used.
-Assignments:
+We will start working with it next week.

 I want you to do a project in DOM that involves: